504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 What Is a Section 504 Plan?

 A 504 plan is a written agreement that outlines the specific accommodations a student needs to access education on equal terms with non-disabled peers.
+For more on this topic, see 504 plan vs iep every.
 It is named after Section 504 of the Rehabilitation Act of 1973, a federal civil rights law that protects individuals with disabilities in schools receiving federal funding.
 The plan is designed by a 504 team (usually the student, parents, teachers, and school administration) and becomes a binding document the school must follow.

 The core principle is straightforward: the student's disability should not prevent them from learning the same curriculum as their classmates.
 If a student's visual impairment makes it difficult to read small text on the board, the accommodation is large-print materials.
 If a student's ADHD makes sustained attention challenging, the accommodation might be short movement breaks during long lessons.
 The accommodation removes the barrier created by the disability, allowing the student to engage with the content.